-Spring is here and for many people that means spring cleaning and removing all that junk that’s been piling up in your closets, garages and storage spaces over the winter.
-Before you start making plans for getting rid of unwanted junk, remember that there are good ways – and not-so-good ways – for disposing of unwanted items.
+Spring is here and for many people that means spring cleaning and removing and getting rid of junk and all that trash that’s been piling up in your closets, garages and storage spaces over the winter.
+Before you start making plans for getting rid of junk that is completely unwanted, remember that there are good ways – and not-so-good ways – for disposing of unwanted items.
 In fact, some “traditional” methods of DIY junk removal can be downright dangerous.
 And illegal.
 And not worth the effort.
 Take it from us, as professional junk removal service who’s been doing this for a very long time, we’ve seen it all.
 Like these:

 Midnight Dumpster Dumping: We’re betting that many of you reading this have either done this, or know someone who did.
 In today’s world of smart phone cameras, surveillance equipment, and everything showing up on social media, it’s not only easy to get caught, but illegal as well.
 If you dumpster dump in a company’s facilities you can get caught on camera.
 If you take advantage of a neighbor without their permission, you’ll create an awkward situation and a bad reputation.
 Laws in most states classify illegal dumpster dumping as Theft of Services, or even Trespassing, if you’re caught, both of which can mean large fees.
 At the very least, you’ll go viral on YouTube, in a way that you’ll never live down.

 So the next time you and your buddies start dreaming of midnight dumpster runs, take a moment to rethink that first impulse and consider hiring a professional junk removal service.
-We can handle your junk removal needs – no ninja outfits or lookouts required – while you get to stay home safe and sound.
+We can handle your junk removal and getting rid of your junk needs – no ninja outfits or lookouts required – while you get to stay home safe and sound.
 Just let us know what needs to go and we’ll make it disappear, safely and responsibly.